VoidOne-App/VoidOne/README.md

 VoidOne is built **by a gamer, for gamers**.

-This is not just a product philosophy.
+This is not just marketing language.

-It is a commitment.
+It is the standard the project is being built around.

-## ♾️ Free & Open-Source — Forever
+## ♾️ Free & Open Source — Forever

 VoidOne is committed to remaining **free and open-source**.

+The project is released under the **MIT License** and is intended to remain accessible, inspectable, and modifiable.

-No mandatory subscription for the core platform.
+No mandatory subscription for the core experience.

-No paywall around the fundamental experience.
+No artificial paywall around the fundamentals.

 No closed ecosystem designed to lock the player in.

 ## 🚫 No Ads.
 No Telemetry.

 **No Ads.
 No Telemetry.**

-VoidOne is not being built around advertising or player tracking.
+VoidOne is not built around advertising or behavioral tracking.

-The goal is simple:
+The principle is simple:

-> **You use VoidOne to manage your games — not to become the product.**
+> **You use VoidOne to manage your games.
+You should not become the product.**

 ## ⚡ Lightweight by Design

-VoidOne is being engineered with a clear performance goal:
+VoidOne is being engineered around an ambitious performance goal:

 > **Target idle memory usage: under 50 MB.**

-This is an engineering target, not a guaranteed specification of the current release.
+This is an **engineering target**, not a guaranteed specification of every current release or hardware configuration.

-The goal is to avoid unnecessary background services, heavyweight runtimes, and hidden processes that consume system resources without providing value to the player.
+The objective is to avoid unnecessary:

+- Background services
+- Persistent processes
+- Heavy runtimes
+- Resource-hungry dependencies
+- Hidden workloads

+Every component should have a reason to exist.

 ## 🔒 100% Control Over Your Data

 Your data belongs to **you**.

-VoidOne is designed around local-first data ownership, with the goal of keeping your:
+VoidOne follows a local-first direction wherever practical.

+The goal is to keep your:

 - Game library
 - Settings
 - Profiles
+- Configuration
 - Local statistics
-- Configuration
-- Gaming data
+- Personal gaming data

 under your control.